micahcantor/blog/content/blog/mutable-hash-racket.md

 katex = true
 +++

 [Hash Tables](https://en.wikipedia.org/wiki/Hash_table) are a fundamental data structure that most programmers will be familiar with.
-In this post, I will outline a simple implentation of hash tables in Racket, which will help us learn more about how they work, and how we can model these kinds of data structures in Racket.
+In this post, I will outline a simple implementation of hash tables in Racket, which will help us learn more about how they work, and how we can model these kinds of data structures in Racket.
 For this post, we will stick to *mutable* hash tables, though Racket does come with support for *immutable* ones, which would be tricker to implement.

 ## Hash Table Basics

-Hash tables are a powerful data stucture since they allow us to index values by arbitrary keys while retaining (on *average*) $\text O(1)$ performance for lookups, insertion and deletion.
-They are able to acheive this by essentially acting as a layer on top of an array (in Racket, *vectors*).
+Hash tables are a powerful data structure since they allow us to index values by arbitrary keys while retaining (on *average*) $\text O(1)$ performance for lookups, insertion and deletion.
+They are able to achieve this by essentially acting as a layer on top of an array (in Racket, *vectors*).
 Vectors and hashes are similar, except vectors index their elements with integers, while hashes use keys.

 To implement a hash table, then, our main goal is to create some *hash function* that converts our keys into integers that we can use to index a vector.
 When we *set* a value, we'll use the function to generate the insertion index, and when we *get* an item, we'll use the same function to find the index of the value to retrieve.